CSC510/SQLvsNOSQL/README.md

 ######Analysis

 According to above diagram, the line of MongoDB is over the line of MySQL.
-It means that MySQL is faster than MongoDB when finding 5000 records from databases as the number of records increase in the databases .
-We also see that the line of MySQL is smooth and level when they find a fixed number of records from increasing number of records in the database, which implies that MySQL has little variance to find the fixed number of records from database.
+It means that MySQL is faster than MongoDB in finding 5000 records from databases with increasing number of records.
+We also see that the line of MySQL is smooth and level when they find a fixed number of records from increasing number of records in database, which means the size of records in database has limited affection on MySQL's findbyID performance.

 ####Single Thread Delete Performance Comparison I

-In order to test the delete performance of MySQL and MongoDB, we adopt two strategies to test their time cost.
+In order to test the delete performance of MySQL and MongoDB, we have adopted two strategies to test their time cost.
 One way is to randomly delete fixed number of records from varied data size in databases, the other way is to randomly delete varied number of records from fixed records from databases.

 ######Data
 <table>